 What inspires you?

 Love, kindness, passion, generosity, courage and creativity are what I look for in my environment.
 I truly believe these characteristics are at the root of a good life and are constantly present in nature.
 They exist also in our human core.
 I try to be a good observer.
-I am convinced that a person that observes with an opened mind can find endless inspiration.
+I am convinced that a person that observes with an open mind can find endless inspiration.

 What is one piece of ancestral knowledge or advice you remember to this day?